watts4speed/fast-dqn-caffe/README.md

 In talking to [github.com/mhauskn](https://github.com/mhauskn) the speed of training is still a really big issue for deep reinforcement learning from his experience and it takes a couple weeks to train up some of the more complex networks.

 The current code with a single Titan-X on an X99 workstation can do about 1/2 million training steps in about 1 hour.
-If it could use the head of caffe/master then it would go about 3/4 million steps per hour.

 The Titan is only about 1/2 utilized so things are still CPU bound which with the appropriate a multi-threaded scheme could be fixed.
-So initially there's a possible 4.5x performance improvement over the original code before starting to play games with GPU optimization.
+So initially there's a possible maybe 3x performance improvement over the original code before starting to play games with GPU optimization.

 Given Deepmind has also been busy working on improving the efficiency